 About Elliot

-My love for travel stems from spending six months driving around Australia and backpacking through Southeast Asia shortly after turning eighteen.
-The endlessly changing landscapes, diverse wildlife, exciting activities and eccentric characters I met on the way had me hooked from day 1.
-Fast forward a couple of decades and around sixty countries and little has changed.
-The campsites and hostels have been replaced with more luxurious offerings but the thirst for adventure has never waned.
+The endlessly changing landscapes, diverse wildlife, exciting activities and eccentric characters I met had me hooked from day one.
+Fast forward a couple of decades and around 60 countries, and little has changed.
+Though now, with less free time I look for efficient, high quality travel programs to make the absolute most out of a destination.
+The campsites and hostels may have been replaced with more luxurious offerings, but the thirst for adventure has never waned.

 Countries Elliot has visited: